Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 Basic information of FIP

-If you find the specifics of feline infectious peritonitis difficult to understand, ask Dr. Brian Murphy for advice: It is.
-"FIP is probably the most complicated virus in veterinary medicine," said Murphy, a veterinary pathologist and FIP researcher at the University of California, Davis, School of Veterinary Medicine.
-Much of what science knows about FIP was pioneered by Murphy's mentor, Dr. Niels Pedersen, who is already retired.
+If you find the specifics of feline infectious peritonitis difficult to understand, take a cue from Dr. Brian Murphy: It is.
+“FIP is probably the most complicated virus in veterinary medicine,” said Murphy, a veterinary pathologist and FIP researcher at the University of California, Davis, School of Veterinary Medicine.
+Much of what science knows about FIP was pioneered by Murphy’s now-retired mentor, Dr. Niels Pedersen.

 FIP is caused by mutations in a ubiquitous and otherwise insignificant pathogen called feline enteric coronavirus.
 These mutations allow the virus to infect immune system cells called macrophages, which multiply and cause deadly inflammation.
 FIP is estimated to affect 1.3 % cats, most often kittens in catteries and shelters.